 Here are some of my favorite comics that tell stories about politics, race, social change, activism, and justice – all the good and bad that goes with our world’s history on those issues.
+The way my life is organized these days, it’s tough for me to write reviews.
+So some of the books below have them, some do not, but I love them all.
 I hope you find something new and interesting to read here!

 Before we jump in: